ballerina-platform/ballerina-distribution/examples/destructure-records-using-query/destructure_records_using_query.md

 # Destructure records using queries

-Destructuring records is particularly useful with the query expressions but works anywhere you can have `var`. `var` is followed by a binding pattern.
-You can also explicitly specify the type before the binding pattern without using `var`.
+Destructuring records is particularly useful with the query expressions.
+But works anywhere you can have `var`.
+`var` is followed by a binding pattern.
+You can also specify the type explicitly before the binding pattern without using `var`.

 `{x}` is short for `{x: x}` in both binding patterns and record constructors.